-Any claim for arbitration must be made within one year of the day when 'the employee knows or should have known of the infringement of rights' according to the Law on Labour Dispute Mediation and Arbitration.
-With respect to disputes over salary payments with current employees, the one-year limitation period starts from the date of termination of the labour contract.
+Any arbitration claim must be made within one year of the day when 'the employee knows or should have known of the infringement of rights' according to the Labour Dispute Mediation and Arbitration Law.
+Concerning disputes over salary payments with current employees, the one-year limitation period starts from the date of termination of the labour contract.